How it works

 Provide any public URL — a docs page, FAQ, blog post, or product page.
 OneInbox fetches the page and indexes its content automatically.Upload a file

 Upload a document directly.
-Supported formats: PDF, DOCX, XLSX, TXT, MD.
+Supported formats: PDF, Excel, and Word documents.
 Use thefile field only — do not include a type field when uploading a file.

 Add inline text